-At the hearing counsel for the Department said it seemed incredible that should have received his copy of the CLN from the Mexican authorities.
-5/ However, she indicated that although the Embassy had insisted to her that it had mailed the CLN direct to she understood that in 1982 the Embassy did not mail such by registered mail.
+At the hearing counsel for the Department said it seemed incredible that W. should have received his copy of the CLN from the Mexican authorities.
+5/ However, she indicated that although the Embassy had insisted to her that it had mailed the CLN direct to W., she understood that in 1982 the Embassy did not mail such documents by registered mail.
 6/

-We think is entitled to be believed.
-Save €or the notations the Embassy made onits passport and nationality card for and its file copy of the CLN. the Embassy has produced no evidence that it mailed the CLN to It could have mistakenly addressed the CLN to the Department of External Relations or put it in the wrong envelope.
+We think W. is entitled to be believed.
+Save for the notations the Embassy made on its passport and nationality card for W. and its file copy of the CLN, the Embassy has produced no evidence that it mailed the CLN to W. It could have mistakenly addressed the CLN to the Department of External Relations or put it in the wrong envelope.

-Counsel for the Department also explained that she had been told that someone at the Embassy "got lazy" and had not xeroxed the reverse of many copies of the CLN form it used.
-7/ We note that the Embassy's file copy has no appeal procedures on the reverse.
+Counsel for the Department also explained that she had been told that someone at the Embassy "got lazy" and had not xeroxed the reverse of many copies of the CLN form it used. $\underline{7}$ / We note that the Embassy's file copy has no appeal procedures on the reverse.

-^{5/} Transcript of Hearing in the Matter of General Tennal, Eoard of Appellate Review, February 12, 1986 (hereafter referred to as "TR"). pp. 48-51.
+5/ Transcript of Hearing in the Matter of G. D. W., Board of Appellate Review, February 12, 1986 (hereafter referred to as "TR"). pp. 48-51.